itsjohnye/YRipple/README.md

 YRipple.fill(view:UIView, locationInView or absolutePosition:CGPoint, color:UIColor)
 ```
 notably:
-- locationInView: `CGPoint.Zero is top & left in UIView`.
+- locationInView: `CGPoint.Zero` is top & left in UIView.
-- absolutePosition: `CGPoint.Zero is top & left in UIWindow`.
+- absolutePosition: `CGPoint.Zero` is top & left in UIWindow.

 ##### for example
 ```